Afar

 - Social Media Presence

-- Social media is used to promote Afar culture, connect with the diaspora, and engage in cultural advocacy.
+- Social media is used to connect with wider audiences, share cultural narratives, and engage with global issues.

 - Challenges

-- Challenges include preserving cultural identity amidst modernization, addressing climate change impacts, and improving access to resources.
+- Current challenges include preserving cultural identity amidst globalization, climate change impacts, and socio-economic disparities.

 - Preservation Efforts

-- Preservation efforts focus on documenting oral traditions, promoting cultural education, and engaging youth in cultural activities.
+- Efforts focus on documenting oral traditions, promoting cultural education, and engaging youth in heritage conservation.